 - Stimulate further development and investment in green energy

 - Create jobs (installers, electricians, manufacturers in the solar industry)

 - High amount of savings

-- Increasing dependence on electricity rates
+- Less dependence on electricity tariffs

 Tremendously raising electricity prices, willingness to reduce individual’s carbon footprint and higher flexibility explain therefore the promising future development of Net metering.
 Indeed, Net metering allows you to combine lowered electricity bills with a more responsible impact on the environment.